WalkerMx/AutoCrispy/MANUAL.md

 The 'flipped' option is very similar, with one exception - instead of simply tiling the images, the images are reflected from the center.
 This removes hard edges from the grid, and can result in better overall upscale quality.

+The Seam Scale setting should be set to the final upscale value.
+If you are only upscaling 4x, then this value would be 4.
+If you have a chain, the value will need to be calculated as the product off all scales in the chain; for example, if you had a chain like 1x - 3x - 4x, you would calculate 1\*4\*3 = 12, and so 12 would be your value.

+The Seam Margin setting determines how wide the margins about the image are.
+Setting this lower than 4 is not recommended.
+The higher the value, the more computer resources it will take to process the same image, however the results may be better.
+Do not set this value higher than the width of the original image.

 ## Defringing

 Some backends don't have the nicest output, when fed images with Alpha.
 To fix this, provided is a *basic* GDI+ defringing scheme; what it does, is look at each Alpha byte, and make it fully transparent if it isn't above a certain threshold (user set; varies).
 Otherwise, it makes the Alpha byte fully opaque.